4ever2/ConCert/examples/pancake/README.md

 The implemented model is accompanied by several lemmas/proofs that shows the model's functional correctness and ultimately that a front-running attack is possible.

+### Limitations
+- Allows for creation of a single AMM pair.
+- Only allows swapping from BNB -> Token or Token -> BNB.

 ### Work in Progress

 - Find additional lemmas/proofs to show correctness of model.